hoardexchange/cacherz/readme.md

   * Windows: you can find instructions here: https://github.com/facebook/rocksdb/blob/master/INSTALL.md
 * In a project folder type `cargo build`

 ### Hey!
-Pss....yeah you! ...Would you like to run some cache?
+Pss...yeah you! ...Would you like to run some cache?

 * to run cache...you have to go to `target` folder.
-Then `debug` folder...and thats it.
+Then `debug` folder and thats it.
-* now ...follow me Alice into that hole in the ground...
+* now follow me Alice into that hole in the ground
-    * To run cache you have to setup a bunch of flags...like EU parlament.
+    * To run cache you have to setup a bunch of flags.

     First of all two enviroment:
   * `RUST_BACKTRACE=1` and `RUST_LOG=1`...why?
-There is a big propability that something will fail...and we have to know why..
+There is a big propability that something will fail...and we have to know why;)
   Then we can type: `./cacherz` with flags:
   * `--webHost` it is a host of your cache maschine (for localhost it is just "localhost")
   * `--webPort` the same as abowe ...but for port.